YXShang97/GoHiking/README.md

 ## Features &#x2B50;

-🚩 Interactive Map: Discover camping sites near you or explore new destinations with our user-friendly map interface.
+#### 1. Interactive Map

+Display hiking trail clusters on map.
+Convenient for users explore new destinations around them.
+![InteractiveMap Screenshot][InteractiveMap-screenshot]

+#### 2. User Authentication and Authorization

+🔐 User Authentication: Safeguard your YelpCamp experience with secure user authentication to protect your profile and ensure a trusted community.
+🔑 Authorization: Enjoy personalized access levels and permissions to ensure a safe and respectful environment for all users.

 🏕️ Campground Listings: Find detailed information and honest reviews of various campgrounds to plan your perfect getaway.
 📸 Photo Gallery: Browse stunning images captured by fellow campers to get a glimpse of the breathtaking beauty that awaits.
-🔐 User Authentication: Safeguard your YelpCamp experience with secure user authentication to protect your profile and ensure a trusted community.
-🔑 Authorization: Enjoy personalized access levels and permissions to ensure a safe and respectful environment for all users.

 ## Getting Started & Running App &#x1F680;